Murder of Jean Bradley: Murder

-Chase of killer
+Pursuit of killer

 After chasing the killer into Gunnersbury Lane the carpenter pursued the man as he ran towards Acton Town station, and a woman in a vehicle who had also witnessed the initial events drove past the pair again, getting a good view of the attacker.
 The murderer then turned into Bollo Lane and into Bollo Bridge Road and the South Acton Estate, all the time being followed by the carpenter.
-At the edge of the estate the carpenter almost caught up with the man, who appeared to be unfit as he didn't attempt to take a shortcut by jumping over a low railing.
+At the edge of the estate the carpenter almost caught up with the man, who appeared to be unfit as he did not attempt to take a shortcut by jumping over a low railing.
 They then passed into Church Road, where the carpenter lost the man near the Prince of Wales pub (79 Church Road).
 However, a man watching from the top of his block of flats saw the killer's next move, which was to hide in the doorway of flats on Ragley Close.
 The killer took his hat off, revealing to the witness that he had jet black hair.
 He was also wearing a 3/4 length cream Parka coat and the witness reported him being "definitely" flat-footed.
 The witness said the man then started looking around him and looked for a way to get out of the estate.
-The attacker was last seen waling up Buckland Walk towards Acton High Street, a mile and a half away from where Bradley had been stabbed.
+The attacker was last seen walking up Buckland Walk towards Acton High Street, a mile and a half away from where Bradley had been stabbed.

 Altogether, there were seven sightings reported of the chase.